hailerity/hailenotes/Domain Driven Design/Domain Driven Design Fundamental - Pluralsight Course.md

 ## Focus on the Domain
 D is for Domain

-[The Domain Layer is] responsible for representing concepts of the business, information about the business situation, and business rules.
+[The Domain Layer is] responsible for representing **concepts of the business**, **information about the business situation**, and **business rules**.
 State that reflects the business situation is controlled and used here, even though the technical details of storing it are delegated to the infrastructure.
 This layer is the heart of business software.

 Focus on the domain not the technical details